Is it cheaper to build or buy a house? The answer depends. If you’re interested, keep reading for our answer to the question.

 While building a home can be more affordable than buying an existing one, that’s not always the case.
-So if you’re looking to save money by minimizing your home-building expenses, here are three tips to keep in mind:
+So if you’re looking to save money by minimizing your home-building expenses, here are three tips to keep in mind.

 1. Build an ADU — Accessory Dwelling Unit

 Smaller living spaces like ADUs and tiny homes are more popular than ever.
-They come with all the features you’re looking for in a smaller footprint that’s typically less than 1,000 square feet.
+They come with all the features you’re looking for in a smaller footprint that is typically less than 1,000 square feet.
 These smaller spaces don’t just have a lower price tag; they also come with more affordable utility and maintenance costs in the short and long run.

 2. Choose an Existing Floor Plan

-The Nelson has one bedroom, one bathroom, and 450 square feet starting at $215k
+The Nelson has one bedroom, one bathroom, and 450 square feet

-The Ashbury has two bedrooms, one bathroom, and 750 square feet starting at $295k
+The Ashbury has two bedrooms, one bathroom, and 750 square feet

-The Haskell has three bedrooms, two bathrooms, and 1,176 square feet starting at $435k
+The Haskell has three bedrooms, two bathrooms, and 1,176 square feet

-Cottage also offers custom-built ADUs if you’re looking for specific features and finishes in your space or a different floor plan that suits your specific site and needs.
+Cottage also offers custom-built ADUs if you’re looking for specific features and finishes in your space or a different floor plan that suits your site and needs.

 3. Work With an Experienced Builder